 If you don't want to use red wine in these creamed mushrooms, feel free to use beef broth instead.
 Alternatively, 100% cranberry juice can also be a great substitution for red wine without sacrificing flavor.

-The beauty of this easy yet elegant side dish is you can adjust the “creaminess” according to preference.
+The beauty of this elegant side dish is you can adjust the "creaminess" according to preference.
 Add more or less cream if you want the mushrooms to be thinner or thicker, respectively.

 This will also depend on what you are serving these mushrooms with.
 To go over regular pasta, you'd probably want the Creamy Mushrooms to be a little on the thinner side - more like a sauce.

-However, if you are serving this over zucchini noodles or spaghetti squash pasta with long strands, you would probably want these Creamy Mushrooms to be a little more set and thicker since veggie noodles already have large water content.
+However, if you are serving this over zucchini noodles or spaghetti squash pasta, you would probably want these Creamed Mushrooms to be a little more set and thicker since veggie noodles already have large water content.

-Creamed Mushrooms recipe starts with clean mushrooms.
-But how do you clean mushrooms?
+Creamed Mushroom starts with clean mushrooms.
+But how do you properly clean mushrooms?

-But mushrooms are a porous and delicate fungus and as a result, will soak up water easily if you choose to wash them.
+Mushrooms are a porous and delicate fungus and as a result, will soak up water easily if you wash them like you would normally wash produce.
 No one wants a soggy mushroom.
 Especially, when the goal is to brown them.

 So how can you avoid that rubbery and slimy texture that often results from waterlogged mushrooms?
 Don't wash them!